 Day trip to Pompeii

-I’ve written about our afternoon in Pompeii in a separate post (to come).
+I’ve written about our day trip to Pompeii in a separate post.

 Second evening in Naples

 After a big afternoon at Pompeii, we didn’t go far to find some dinner, settling on O’Munaciello on Piazza del Gesù Nuovo.
 The service wasn’t great, the food took awhile to arrive but they were very generous with their wine!
 This is a glass of white compared to my beer!